zhengchuanpan/STJGCN/README.md

 # Spatio-Temporal Joint Convolutional Network for Traffic Forecasting

+## Structure

+* data: including PEMSD4 and PEMSD8 dataset used in our experiments

 ## Requirements

 Python 3.7.10, tensorflow 1.14.0, numpy 1.20.3, scipy 1.2.1, argparse and configparser